Fredos-hub/2D-MOT-Simulation-for-Lithium-6/README.md

 ## Description

 This project provides a framework for simulating the behavior of lithium-6 (⁶Li) atoms in a two-dimensional magneto-optical trap (2D MOT).
-It includes a graphical user interface (GUI) for interactive control and visualization of simulations.
+It includes a graphical user interface (GUI) for simulation configuration and controls.

 ## Requirements & Supported Python